pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.md

-# Application Live View in Tanzu Application Platform GUI
+# Application Live View for Spring Boot Applications in Tanzu Application Platform GUI

-This topic describes Application Live View in Tanzu Application Platform GUI.
+This topic describes Application Live View for Spring Boot Applications in Tanzu Application Platform GUI.

 ## <a id="overview"></a> Overview